 It may seem odd to say that Norfolk is great for barley growing partly because of the existence of the maltings in the county, but when the parts of the supply chain work hand in hand over 150 years, it’s clear that the elements become intrinsically linked.
 Crisp Malt technical experts, plant scientists, seed merchants and farmers pool their knowledge and experience to develop new varieties and make the best of existing ones.

 The county is the hub of barley expertise.

-Grain is heavy, and there are significant carbon emissions produced in its transportation.
-Given that the process of malting reduces the weight of raw grain by around 25% it makes absolute sense to malt the barley grain as close as possible to where it is grown, to minimise environmental impact of the onward haulage.
+Grain is heavy, and significant carbon emissions are produced in its transportation.
+Given that the process of malting reduces the weight of raw grain by around 25%, it makes sense to malt the barley grain as close as possible to where it is grown to minimize the environmental impact of the onward haulage.

 Since so much of the superb malting barley is grown in Norfolk, and since we malt it here, well that’s another claim to fame – or at least to best practice!